Foot Health Check

 Do you have skin or nail problems?

-Your health care team may have called this peripheral arterial disease.
+Your healthcare team may have called this peripheral arterial disease.
 They test for it by feeling for the pulses in your feet.

 Have you had any operations in your legs to improve the blood flow in your feet?